bm-khan/Send-To-Discord/readme.txt

     - Webhook avatar URL: The avatar the webhook will use when it posts, must be hosted online, if blank, the default image created by admin will be used
   - After setting these fields, click "Add new webhook"

-Now when browsing in Chrome, right-click links, images, or highlighted text or a page and open the "Send to Discord" context menu item to send the content you right-clicked to any of the webhooks you registered.
+Now when browsing in Chrome, right-click links, images, highlighted text, or a page and open the "Send to Discord" context menu item to send the content you right-clicked to any of the webhooks you registered.

-The tool was designed for use with Discord webhooks, I have yet to test it with other services with webhooks that take incoming HTTP POST requests, like Slack.
+The tool was designed for use with Discord webhooks, I have yet to test it with other services with webhook support like Slack.
-For references, HTTP Post request have a format like so:
+For reference, the HTTP Post requests have a format like so:

 Header: